cptjuke/jbuilder/README.md

 ```

 To prevent Jbuilder from including null values in the output, you can use the `ignore_nil!` method:
+This seems more useful, since you want to prevent failures and not make them on purpose
 ```ruby
 json.ignore_nil!
 json.foo nil